 - An announcement in person directly or over the public address system.
 Example: "Your attention please.
 (Pause), SECURE BUILDING, or INTRUDER.
-(Pause) SECURE BUILDING. - Teachers should initiate this action anytime they hear extremely violent behavior, i.e., shots, etc., outside their classroom. - Use messengers with oral or written word as an alternate means of staff notification. - Students outside classrooms will walk to the nearest rooms quickly on hearing three blasts of whistle.
+(Pause) SECURE BUILDING. - Teachers should initiate this action anytime they hear extremely violent behavior, i.e., shots, etc., outside their classroom. - Use messengers with oral or written word as an alternate means of staff notification when safe to do so. - Students outside classrooms will walk to the nearest rooms quickly on hearing three blasts of whistle.